 22017 QS Top 50 Universities Aged Under 50

 This degree is offered online.
 This means that you:

 With interactive online course materials and a 24/7 learning environment, you can organise your study to suit your lifestyle.

 Please note that for some degrees, some on-campus attendance (such as to attend seminars, workshops or examinations) and/or placements may apply.
 Any applicable requirements will be detailed on the degree webpage.

-Graduates are expected to gain employment in pathology departments in the public and private health sector.
+This graduate certificate can extend your employment in surgical pathology across the following settings, in both the public and private health sector.

 This graduate certificate prepares you for a career in histopathology.

 Practical experience in your clinical setting, as part of the required Surgical Laboratory Workbook course, will be a pivotal part of your learning.

 You will apply skills learnt in the virtual classroom facility in your workplace while keeping a surgical workbook.